OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 After the settings property bag is saved during the previous add-in session, it can be loaded when the add-in is initialized or at any point after that during the add-in's current session.
 During the session, the settings are managed in entirely in memory using the  **get**,  **set**, and  **remove** methods of the object that corresponds to the kind settings you are creating ( **Settings**,  **CustomProperties**, or  **RoamingSettings**).

+> [!IMPORTANT]
- >**Important**  To persist any additions, updates, or deletions made during the add-in's current session to the storage location, you must call the  **saveAsync** method of the corresponding object used to work with that kind of settings.
+> To persist any additions, updates, or deletions made during the add-in's current session to the storage location, you must call the  **saveAsync** method of the corresponding object used to work with that kind of settings.
 The **get**,  **set**, and  **remove** methods operate only on the in-memory copy of the settings property bag.
 If your add-in is closed without calling **saveAsync**, any changes made to settings during that session will be lost.

 ## How to save add-in state and settings per document for content and task pane add-ins